IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Now, your FlightAssist application should be running on http://localhost:3000/

-# Scenario One: Deploy Flightassist microservices on Cloud Foundry
+# 4. Deploy Flightassist microservices on Cloud Foundry
 In this scenario, we want to break down Flightassist to multiple apps.
 Since Cloud Foundry apps(warden containers) are not allowed to talk privately, they need to communicate via public route.

 First, make sure you have cloudant and weatherinsights services are created as listed in step 1.
 And make sure you have both developer accounts mentioned in prerequisites.